 Method 3: Delete the temp folder of Lightroom

-In Windows 11, many apps are crashing unnecessary.
+In Windows 11, many apps are crashing unnecessarily.
 And the main reason behind this is the temp folder.
 When software fails to override the data in the temp folder, it usually crashes.
 So you can easily fix this by deleting the temp folder inside your C drive.

-Temp folder usually stores temporary information, so make sure to save your unsaved files or project before deleting this folder.
+The temp folder usually stores temporary information, so make sure to save your unsaved files or project before deleting this folder.

 Open File Explorer and navigate to C: Users >> [Your username] >> AppDataRoaming >> Adobe

 Find the Lightroom folder and delete it.
 Now Launch Lightroom to see if this issue persists.